-- 5.1 Type and Form of Awards.
+5.1 Type and Form of Awards.
 The Administrator shall determine the type or types of award(s) to be made to each selected Eligible Person.
 Awards may be granted singly, in combination or in tandem.
 Awards also may be made in combination or in tandem with, in replacement of, as alternatives to, or as the payment form for grants or rights under any other employee or compensation plan of the Corporation or one of its Subsidiaries.
-The types of awards that may be granted under this Plan are: - Stock Options.
+The types of awards that may be granted under this Plan are:

+5.1.1 Stock Options.
 A stock option is the grant of a right to purchase a specified number of shares of Common Stock during a specified period as determined by the Administrator.
 An option may be intended as an incentive stock option within the meaning of Section 422 of the Code (an "ISO") or a nonqualified stock option (an option not intended to be an ISO).
 The agreement evidencing the grant of an option will indicate if the option is intended as an ISO; otherwise it will be deemed to be a nonqualified stock option.
 The maximum term of each option (ISO or nonqualified) shall be ten (10) years.
 Except as provided in Section 8.10, the per share exercise price for each option shall be not less than 100% of the fair market value of a share of Common Stock on the date of grant of the option.
 When an option is exercised, the exercise price for the shares to be purchased shall be paid in full in cash or such other method permitted by the Administrator consistent with Section 5.4.
-In the absence of a specified time in the award agreement, and subject to earlier termination on the normal option expiration date, (1) options will remain exercisable for 90 days following a participant's termination of employment for reasons other than the participant's death or disability, and (2) options will remain exercisable for 12 months following a participant's termination of employment for death or disability.
+In the absence of a specified time in the award agreement, and subject to earlier termination on the normal option expiration date, (1) options will remain exercisable for 90 days following a participant's termination of employment for death or disability.